codeproject/CodeProject.AI-Server/README.md

 - Detect faces in images
 - Detect the type of scene represented in an image
 - Recognise faces that have been registered with the service
-- Pick out the most relevant sentences from text to generate a summary
+- Pull out the most important sentences in text to generate a text summary

 We will be constantly expanding the feature list.